analytixncs/naviga-analytics-docs/docs/informer/informer-rest-api.md

 These options will allow you to tell the API what data you want to retrieve from the dataset.
 This is very useful if you need to limit the amount of data coming back.

 It also facilitates paging through the data.
-The `sort` parameter can be any field, but the most performat way to run it is by using the `_doc` field, which is an ElasticSearch field (you won't find it in your results).
+The `sort` parameter can be any field, but the most performat way to run it is by using the `_doc` field, which is an Elasticsearch field (you won't find it in your results).

 > NOTE: According to Entrinsik, if you don't need to sort by any specific field, then you should always include the sort by \_doc option:
 > `sort=_doc`